 Moguls athletes take advantage of prime mogul training on Blackout, which is serviced by the Black Ridge Triple to allow for many training runs each morning.
 A new addition to Blackout and the competitions arena is an airbag for aerial training.
 This exciting new addition helps our student-athletes safely progress from learning tricks on the trampoline, to learning them on the airbag, to landing them on snow.
 A big thanks to OMARA for funding the airbag and providing this important training tool.

 Athletes spend an average of six days a week on the hill, skiing all morning with our full time coaching staff, followed by a strength and conditioning routine or use of our on-campus trampoline.
 This unique experience allows athletes to maximize their potential on the hill.

-The program competes in all aspects of USSA and USASA competition series as well as Ski the East Freeride tour.
+The program competes in all aspects of USSS and USASA competition series as well as Ski the East Freeride tour.
 OMS also offers on and off snow camps in the off season to maintain fundamentals and improve skills.
 It is important to maintain strength and endurance in order to prevent injury and keep progression at the highest level possible.
 There are also camps offered during the ski season for interested athletes.

 Contact a Coach

 Please feel encouraged to reach out to Luke Bonang, Freestyle Sports Program Director, or Mike Bruno, Head Freestyle Coach, to learn more about life as a freestyle skier at Okemo Mountain School.

 Head Freestyle Coach

 OMS Olympians & Pros